Reflection From the Road

 converting to bicycle touring as a solo female traveler

-Adopting a wholesome plant-based diet is one way I have used to sustain my health and mind naturally for years.
-And meditation, just like eating a vegan diet and doing yoga, is a self-sustaining activity that creates vibrancy and ease from within my body.
+Adopting a plant-based diet is one way I’ve used to sustain my health and mind naturally for years.
+And meditation, just like eating a vegan diet and doing yoga, is a self-sustaining activity that creates ease within my body and my mind.
 I do believe that health starts from the inside out and the combination of eating healthy and taking a few minutes (usually twenty) to gather myself every morning before I hit the road is both empowering and healing: it’s a stress reliever, it helps me be at peace with myself, quiets my inner chatterbox, makes me feel more balanced and more connected to nature and to others.
-I have found that the combination of Vipassana meditation, yoga and bicycle touring have helped me reach a more meaningful and mindful travel experience, one that goes above and beyond materiality and one that I know will stay with me long after (and if…) this is all over.

 Meditation is a powerful tool that can help us all live a simpler and more natural lifestyle, eliminating the need for modern sought-after external means for acquiring temporary peace and happiness – such as an expensive day at the spa.
 And you don’t need to be travelling on a bicycle to reap all of the benefits from meditation 😉

 One thing I have found really helpful to get me started meditating is Headspace, a guided meditation app that walks you through meditation techniques in a fun and helpful way, starting with 10 free 10 minute lessons and increasing the time up to 15, then 20 minutes if you so decide to subscribe, which I promptly did even before my 10-day trial was over.
-It is that good.
+It’s good.
 And now I can’t start my day without spending 20 minutes alone with Andy!
 The app is well designed and super interactive.
 It’s had a huge international success and is really changing the way people are seeing meditation.
 It’s like the new cool kid around the block, a little.
 And the videos are just adorable.

 Do you meditate already?
 Would you give it a try?